 Never ones to miss an opportunity, Amazon’s done exactly that, with a solid mix of hardware, software, and services that nudge it into first place in this category.

-The size of the Fire HD 8 is ideal for little hands, and the same things that make the standard version our budget pick — 12-hour battery life, 32GB storage, low pricing — make it a great option for kids as well.
+The size of the Fire HD 8 is ideal for little hands, and the same things that make the standard version our budget pick (13 hour battery life, 32GB+ storage, low pricing) make it a great option for kids as well.

-The most noticeable difference with the Kids Edition is the colorful (and very durable) bumper case that wraps around the tablet to protect it from drops, and there’s a lengthy two-year replacement guarantee for when even that isn’t enough.
+The most noticeable difference with the Kids Edition is the colorful (and very durable) bumper case that wraps around the tablet to protect it from drops.
+There’s a lengthy two-year replacement guarantee for when even that isn’t enough.

 On the software side, Amazon has built in the ability to restrict content to only things that are age-appropriate, along with usage limits, and lets you manage those settings either on the device or via a remote dashboard.